verythree/v3lsec/.github/README.md

 receive email notifications.
 The SMS function requires that you have a [Twilio](https://www.twilio.com/) account and select at least one "Send SMS on..." option to receive SMS notifications.

-### Well crap, I've locked myself out of my GS site
-Then it sucks to be you right now.
-If you have access to another computer on another network (from a different IP address, duh) or maybe via a cellular link, you can simply login and click the "Clear Blocks" button from the V3LSEC tab.
-If you have ssh access to your GetSimple host, login and dig down to your GS data folder (usually in the base install dir) then go to */other/very3_login_security/db/* and delete the *ip.db* folder.

-Or you can just wait. =)